 September 2018 Bullet Journal

 Hello friends, long time no talk, huh?
 I gotta say, creative block has been kicking my butt this year.
-I have been very unmotivated and feel like my creativity is lost at sea, trying to find it's way back home or something.
+I have been very unmotivated and feel like my creativity is totally gone.
 It's scary to admit it, even though I know that every creative goes through this and it's part of the cycle - after all, no one can be creative 24/7.
 But you kind of can't help but feel like it's some sort of personal failure, you know?
 I don't know how long this feeling will last, but I have been trying to make the effort to bring creativity back.
 Though it's true that trying to force creativity probably won't work, avoiding getting back on the horse won't help either!

 That brings me to the purpose of this post (yeah there is a point, i'm not just here to whine about creative block haha).
 I have been really into bullet journals lately (I actually tried bullet journaling before, but kind of off and on) and in August I decided to set one up (and actually maintain) to plan my days, write out my creative goals, keep track of my life basically, and as a creative project in and of itself.
 It's really helping me plan out and make time to be creative, since it's basically a completely personalized planner.
 It's also a fun creative project for me to work on every single month - two birds with one stone!
 So, I thought I would share my set up with you and how I decorated this month's spread.
 Maybe you too will be inspired to try bullet journaling!